 A few weeks ago, I was in a power hot yoga class when the long and lean gal next to me caught my eye.
 Instead of focusing on my side plank with a tree variation, I ended up going down the rabbit hole of self-loathing (and falling out of my pose!).
-Three months postpartum, my body is a bit, well… Squishy.
-And let’s face it, postpartum or not, being 5 feet and almost 1 inch tall, I’ve never been particularly long!
+Three months postpartum, my body is a bit, well, squishy.
+And let’s face it, postpartum or not, being five feet and almost one inch tall, I’ve never been particularly long!

 “But Lord!”
 I argued, “I’m not judging her!
 I’m admiring her!”

-“No you’re not,” He answered.
-“And for that matter, you can’t love others well when you’re judging yourself either.”
+“No, you’re not,” He answered.
+“And for that matter, you can’t love others well when you’re judging yourself.”

 This was definitely an “ah ha!” moment for me.
 When I look at someone else through any other lens but love and humility, they can probably feel it, whether I say anything or not.
 I’m not able to love them well, listen well, or give genuine encouragement because I’m too busy analyzing them and making it about me somehow.
 Similarly, when I focus on myself in a negative way and forget who I am in Christ, I’m unable to receive love from, listen to, or gain encouragement from the Lord because I’m not focusing on hearing from Him.
 Again, I’m making it about me.

-When I got back to my in-laws house I went upstairs, and in my bathroom there was a little flip calendar.
-On the exact day (July 20), it said, “Let your powerful words be set off with mercy and tenderness” and the scripture underneath read, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29, NIV).
+When I got back to my in-laws’ house, I went upstairs, and in my bathroom, there was a little flip calendar.
+On the exact day, it said, “Let your powerful words be set off with mercy and tenderness” and the Scripture underneath read, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).

 I left the calendar open on that day for the next few days.
 It reminded me every morning to listen and look for ways to love and encourage those around me by “building them up according to their needs.”
 It really is calming and so very healthy to release judgment and comparison from your thought life.
 I’m praying and hoping that today you know how much Jesus loves you.
 He made you, He died for you, He lives for you, and He wants you to experience peace and freedom.